Alta-be9-dwi-atmoko/project-group3/README.md

 # Event Planning App Group 3

-This project is for practice to create an e-commerce web and also part of the assignment for graduation phase 2
+This project is for practice to create an event planning web and also part of the assignment for graduation phase 2

 ## Authors